CGawronski/the-oscars/README.md

 A movie nomination app for the first annual Shoppies, created with React and CSS.

-Check out the live project here [shoppies-colin.herokuapp.com](https://shoppies-colin.herokuapp.com/).
+Check out the live project here: [shoppies-colin.herokuapp.com](https://shoppies-colin.herokuapp.com/).